-We do full monthly doses of Methyl B12, Lipotropic Injections, CBD, Immuno (Glutathione, Vitamin C, Zinc), and Vitamin D, bi-weekly at each location.
+We do full monthly doses of Methyl B12, Lipotropic Injections, Immuno (Glutathione, Vitamin C, Zinc), and Vitamin D, bi-weekly at each location.
 The benefits of B12 and Lipotropic injections are reported to be better sleep, better mood, more energy, stronger hair and more of it, deeper sleep, efficient liver detoxification/fatty cell removal, increased metabolism and weight loss.
 Needless to say these vitamins and minerals basically affect every area of your life.
 All events are on a walk in basis, and make sure to come with questions.
 We love to talk about what we offer!

 Injection Ingredients Facts and Info